-The Chief Accounting Officer has been advised on the implications of the result of her review of the effectiveness of the system of internal control by the Audit & Governance Committee which oversees the work of the internal auditor and other sources of assurance, and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Chief Accounting Officer has been advised on the implications of the result of the review of the effectiveness of the system of internal control by the Audit & Governance Committee which oversees the work of the internal auditor and other sources of assurance, and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-The Senior Management Team receives reports setting out key performance and risk indicators and considers possible control issues brought to their attention by early warning mechanisms, which are embedded within all areas of the College and reinforced by risk awareness training.
-The Senior Management Team and the Audit & Governance Committee also receive regular reports from internal audit, and other sources of assurance, which include recommendations for improvement.
-The Audit & Governance Committee's role in this area is confined to a high level review of the arrangements for internal control.
-The Corporation and Committee agendas include a regular item for consideration of relevant risk and control and receives reports thereon from the Senior Management Team and the Audit & Governance Committee.
+The Executive Leadership Team receives reports setting out key performance and risk indicators and considers possible control issues brought to their attention by early warning mechanisms, which are embedded within all areas of the College and reinforced by risk awareness training.
+The Executive Leadership Team and the Audit

+& Governance Committee also receive regular reports from internal audit, and other sources of assurance, which include recommendations for improvement.
+The Audit & Governance Committee's role in this area is confined to a high-level review of the arrangements for internal control.
+The Corporation and Committee agendas include a regular item for consideration of relevant risk and control and receives reports thereon from the Executive Leadership Team and the Audit & Governance Committee.
 The emphasis is on obtaining the relevant degree of assurance and not merely reporting by exception.
-At its December 2023 meeting, the Corporation carried out the annual assessment for the year ended 31st July 2023 by considering documentation from the Senior Management Team and internal audit, and taking into account any events since 31st July 2023.
+At its December 2024 meeting, the Corporation carried out the annual assessment for the year ended 31st July 2024 by considering documentation from the Executive Leadership Team and internal audit and taking into account any events since 31st July 2024.